pylint-dev/pylint/doc/whatsnew/2/2.15/index.rst

 We improved ``pylint``'s handling of namespace packages.
 More packages should be linted without resorting to using the ``--recursive=y`` option.

+Internally, we changed the way we generate the release notes, thanks to DudeNr33.
+There will be no more conflict resolution to do in the changelog, and every contributor rejoice.

+Marc Byrne became a maintainer, welcome to the team !

 .. towncrier release notes start